cejdan/Cuisine-prediction/README.md

 This program is designed to accept a user's list of ingredients, say "salsa", "tortilla", and "beef", and predict the style of cuisine those ingredients most belong to, as well as recommending recipes which utilize as many of the listed ingredients as possible.
 The user is able to select how many recipes they would like to display.

 This is achieved by first generating 'Word Vectors' for each word in the Training dataset's (80% of the full dataset) recipe lists, using Spacy's "en_core_web_lg" model, which contains word vectors for many food words.
 I then took an average of all the word vectors within a recipe to generate 300 numerical features for each recipe.
 From there, I used the K-Nearest Neighbor's (KNN) approach to train a classifer.
 I then evaluated the performance of my classifer using the test data (the remaining 20%).
 It performs with an average accuracy of 71% across all the classes, doing better on the larger classes, and slightly worse on the smaller classes.
 This represents a 51 point increase in accuracy from a naiive base model (which will simply always select the largest class).
-Finally, I used this classifer to predict the cuisine style of the user's ingredients.
+Finally, I used this classifer to predict the cuisine style of the user's ingredients and recommend new recipes.

 We are using data provided by Yummly.com, located at: https://www.dropbox.com/s/f0tduqyvgfuin3l/yummly.json